Last Updated on 12/29/2020 by FilipiKnow

-Rumor has it that after Imee Marcos had a vision of Quezon in the study room, the late President Marcos seek the help of spiritualists.
-Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, ghost of American chaplain named Father Brown, and even a kapre near the Palace’s state entrance.
+Rumor has it that after Imee Marcos had a vision of Quezon in the study room, the late President Marcos sought the help of paranormal experts.
+Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, the ghost of an American chaplain named Father Brown, and even a kapre near the Palace’s state entrance.

 4. Ozone Disco

-In March 18, 1996, massive flames engulfed Ozone Disco, killing 160 people–mostly teenagers– while leaving the other 95 injured.
-To this day, it remains as the worst fire accident in Philippine history.
+On March 18, 1996, massive flames engulfed Ozone Disco, killing 160 people–mostly teenagers– while leaving the other 95 injured.
+To this day, it remains the worst fire accident in Philippine history.

-But 17 years later, the horror of that fateful night literally echoes back from Ozone’s old, dirty walls.
-Terrified witnesses claim to have heard heavy beat of music and muffled voices coming from the abandoned building.
-There are also reported sightings of ghostly figures dancing in the moonlight–a grim reminder of Ozone’s once lively past.
+Seventeen years later, the horror of that fateful night literally echoes back from Ozone’s old, dirty walls.
+Terrified witnesses claim to have heard a heavy beat of the music and muffled voices coming from the abandoned building.
+There are also reported sightings of ghostly figures dancing in the moonlight–a grim reminder of Ozone’s lively past.